realworldocaml/book/en/runtime-memory-layout.md

 accessed again.
 OCaml takes advantage of this fact to improve the performance of allocation and collection by using a *generational* garbage collector.
-This means that it has different memory regions to hold blocks based on how long the blocks have been alive.
-OCaml's heap is split in two; there is a small, fixed-size *minor heap* where most most blocks are initially allocated, and a large, variable-sized *major heap* for blocks that have been alive longer or are larger than 4KB.
+This means that it has different memory regions to hold blocks based on how long the blocks have been live.
+OCaml's heap is split in two; there is a small, fixed-size *minor heap* where most most blocks are initially allocated, and a large, variable-sized *major heap* for blocks that have been live longer or are larger than 4KB.
 A typical functional programming style means that young blocks tend to die young, and old blocks tend to stay around for longer than young ones (this is referred to as the *generational hypothesis*).